sanemdeepak02/zip-code-engine/README.md

 # zip-code-engine

 - This is a Spring-Boot application responsible to consume zip-code ranges(raw) from a kafka topic and merge overlapping ranges in a given kafka message.
-- The merged zip-code(transformed) to then written to a different kafka topic.
+- The merged zip-code ranges(transformed) are then written to a different kafka topic.
-- If transformation fails an ever event is generated to an error-topic
+- If transformation fails an error event is generated to an error-topic.

 # Execution instructions
 - Use the application.yml.sample to override the required properties and paste the file back to resources directory as application.yml